-Can too Many Brands Damage your Business? 🤦♀️Episode 53
+Can too Many Brands Damage your Business? 🤦♀️Podcast Ep.
+53

 When companies buy lots of brands – they sometimes have real issues integrating them and differentiating their offer.
 Can too many brands damage your business?

 This can create real pricing issues – by dragging pricing down to the lowest rung.

 We discuss this issue today.

 TIME-STAMPED SHOW NOTES